mattmight/bib2sx/README.md

  + `--inline` will expand variables into definitions from @string
  + `--flatten` will convert values into properly-quoted BibTeX strings
  + `--parse-names` will parse names according to BibTeX's rules
+ + `--texenize` will tokenize values into lexemes meaningful to TeX
  + `--in <format>` will set the input format: `sx` or `bib` allowed; `bib` is default
  + `--out <format>` will set the output format; `sx`, `bib`, `json`, or `xml`